nbarhamvc/scriptarchive/README.md

 # Deliberately vulnerable test applications

-These applications contain a number of intentional flaws and vulnerabilities which can be used to test different Veracode scan types:
+These applications contain a number of intentional flaws and vulnerabilities which can be used to test different Veracode scan types in pipelines:

 - [DotNET Verademo application](https://github.com/veracode/verademo-dotnet)
 - [Java Verademo application](https://github.com/veracode/verademo)